specmatic/postman-mcp-server/README.md

   - `delete-environment` → `deleteEnvironment`
 - **Tool availability changes**
   - The default (Minimal) behavior provides only 37 essential tools.
-  - Minimal mode is designed to stay within VS Code's 128 tool limit when combined with other MCP servers.
   - The `--full` flag provides access to all 106 tools.

 ## Questions and support